Beetlezebub/UltimateJavaRepository/Unit04/README.md

 - Then display final sum when there's no more digits left

 ## 4.2 - `for` Loops
+the initialization of for loops only happens once before the 1st boolean expression evaluation

+### Structure
+    for (initialization; oolean expression; update; )
+        //statement one;
+        //statement two;
+        //etc.;
+Very similar to while loop

+The first example will display "2 5 8 11 14 17 20"
+The second example will print out 55 because it's adding the number i is -- which increases by 1 each time -- which would add up to 55

+a `for` loop can be rewritten into an equivalent `while` lopp, and vice versa; they have similar and/or interchangable parts

+### for Loops vs. while Loops
+Which is better?
+No one right answer
+- When statements repear a defined number of times, a for loop may be more appropriate; start and end values can be seen on same line
+- When repeating statements an unknown number of times or based on a complex Boolean expression, a while loop may be more appropriate, because the while statement isolates the Boolean expression
+- If the update to the loop control variable is more complex than a simple increment or decrement (such as complex calculation or series of method calls), then a while loop may be more appropriate, because you can update the loop control variable over a series of statements to make it more readable.

+In the example C is wrong

+In the first example, A, segment 1 and 2 produce the same output, is correct In the second example, you should set the initialization to number = 0, and the loop control variable to number <= 10 or number < 11

 ## 4.3 - Developing Algorithms Using Strings
+### Verify that a String Contains a Substring
+Given a String value, can we confirm that a particular substring exists within that String?
+What tools/methods in Java do we have to complete this task?
+- String.substring method: Retrieves a particular portion of a String
+- String .equals method: Compares the content of 2 Strings
+- String .length method: Returns the length of a String
+- for loop: Allows us to repeat a task multiple times using a loop control variable

+What is the algorithm?
+- Given 2 Strings: word and sub
+- Starting at beginning of word...
+- Check correctly sized portion of word to see if its equivalent to sub
+- If it is, keep track that we found it
+- (If not) Shift word down one character to prepare to compare next portion Repeat these steps while thare are still portions of word left to check Then inform user whether or not you found it

+// h

 ## 4.4 - Nested Iteration